How to Install Fail2ban with Firewalld on Fedora Linux

 sudo fail2ban-client status <jail-name>

-with the name of the jail you want to check.
+Replace <jail-name> with the jail you want to inspect.
 For example:

 sudo fail2ban-client -h

-This command displays a help menu with a list of available options and commands.
+This displays a help menu with a comprehensive list of available options and commands.

 [sshd]